tanin47/tip/README.md

 "Useful info" is programmed by you using your fav programming language, and it works with every Mac app.

-Universal Tip reduces hand movement when performing menial tasks, reduces the risk of Repetitive Strain Injury (RSI), and enables you to work faster.
+For me, who is prone to Repetitive Strain Injury (RSI).
+Tip reduces hand movement and, thus, reduces the risk of the injury.
+It also makes me work faster.
+I encourage you to try Tip today.

-Save yourself from the injury.
-Try it today!

 Examples